onify/hub-functions/COC.md

 # CODE OF CONDUCT

-## General
+## Don’t repeat yourself

 * [This Is Not The DRY You Are Looking For](https://medium.com/@nicolopigna/this-is-not-the-dry-you-are-looking-for-a316ed3f445f) - in short!
-Start repeating yourself and never start a file named utils
+Start repeating yourself and never start a file named `utils`.

 ## Pull requests